-The Everyone’s Children project was set up to support and promote third sector organisations in Glasgow that provide services to children, young people and families.
-The project is funded by the Scottish Government and works in partnership with statutory partners and the third sector.
-It aims to:
+The Everyone’s Children project promotes and supports third sector organisations in Glasgow that provide services to children, young people and families.
+The project is funded by the Scottish Government and works in partnership with statutory partners and the third sector to:

 - Develop and support the local third sector capacity to deliver wellbeing outcomes